jackokring/agon-vdp/STATUS.md

      * **127** is also not a real UDG, but is likely a font glyph (unprinted), given that bitmaps are rectangular.
 This is perhaps the ideal intercept.
  * `Mode 7` codes 128+ (0, 14, 15, 16, 27) technically free control codes.
+   * The Box on/off codes are not used either (10, 11).
+   * Apparently I might do 24 instead of 25 lines.
+   * There's maybe an open mode number for double buffered `Mode 135`.

 ## The Emulator VDP